JoaoNasMonteiro/chip-8-emulator/README.md

 # chip-8-emulator

-Simple chip8 emulator made based on cowgod's spacifications
+Simple chip8 emulator made based on cowgod's specifications

 To build run `make` on the project root, the compiled binary should appear as `bin/chip_emulator`